AlekseyVideman/AlekseyVideman/README.md

-### Hi there 👋 I’m currently learning software testing.
+### Hi there 👋 I’m currently learning software testing and system monitoring.
 And i`m looking for a job 👀